Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 # The Usual Suspects

-This chapter's got some classic roles for you to play, cyberpunk skills, and edgy stunts too.
+This chapter is about characters.
+There's some classic roles for you to play, cyberpunk skills, and edgy stunts too.

 ## Roles